v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

             """This generator method is called inside the Model thread""" pass

-        def is_visible( self ):
+        def get_state( self ):
-            """This method is called inside the Model thread to verify if this action is visible to the current user.
+            """This method is called inside the Model thread to verify if the state of the action widget for the current user.
-            :return: :keyword:`True` or :keyword:`False`
+            :return: a :keyword:`str`, such as 'enabled', 'disabled', 'forbidden'
             """
-            return True

-        def is_enabled( self ):
-            """This method is called inside the Model thread to verify if this action is enabled to the current user.
-            :return: :keyword:`True` or :keyword:`False`
-            """
-            return True

-        def has_permission( self ):
-            """This method is called inside the Model thread to verify if the current user has permission to run the action.
-            :return: :keyword:`True` or :keyword:`False`
-            """
-            return True
+            return 'enabled'

 To enable Application Actions for a certain :class:`camelot.admin.application_admin.ApplicationAdmin` either overwrite